 WOW…OMG…goodness gracious! baby L turned ONE!
+With an XOXO-themed pink, gold and white birthday party, to boot.
 I’m so not ready to turn her into “little L,” so until she starts walking let’s call it a day and keep it at baby L for now, k? 😉

 I’m so, so happy with the way her pink, gold and white first birthday party turned out, I could just stare at photos all day.
 (And I’m so glad I took most of these photos before the horror of little C. dropping my camera onto the kitchen floor, shattering my lens.
 EEK.
 Alas, it was the inexpensive one, but MY WORD.)
 Before I forget, let’s start with the party invites.
 Click here to see the ones I chose…they fit perfectly with the theme!
 Love me some Tiny Prints.